LTstrange/satellite-simulator/ROADMAP.md

-# Road Map
+# Roadmap

-Recording what I want to do next, and what I will do.
+Recording planned and future tasks.

-- cache the data, to migrate the speed difference between simulator and python code.
-(May not be necessary)
+- Cache data to mitigate speed differences between simulator and Python code. (may not be necessary)
-- double pass connection, to keep connection stable.
+- Implement a kind of double-pass connection for ISL simulation.
-- keep the simulator running when window is minimized.
+- Maintain simulator operation when window is minimized.
+- Enhance netcode robustness.
+- Resolve performance issues caused by gizmos.